Medical Alert Info

 *For pain control & breathing during bi-monthly autoimmune flares (from Ankylosing Spondylitis).
 Use Inhaler 4 times daily for breathing with lung inflammation.
 Use Eye drops times daily for eye inflammation pain.
 Also Ibuprofin + Tylenol 4 times daily for joint inflammation pain.
 No use of these during the 4-6 weeks between autoimmune flares.

 Married, husband.
 Two adult children.
-Grandchildren, one with Ehlers Danlos Syndrome.
+Two grandchildren, one with suspected Ehlers Danlos Syndrome.

-1 Niece deceased from Vascular Ehlers Danlos Syndrome and Dysautonomia, non-repairable aortic dissection).
+1 Niece deceased at age 29 from Vascular Ehlers Danlos Syndrome and Dysautonomia, non-repairable aortic dissection.